benpate/hannibal/streams/README.md

-## Hannibal / Streams
+## Hannibal / streams

 This package implements the [ActivityStreams 2.0](https://www.w3.org/TR/activitystreams-core/) specifications in Hannibal.
 Specifically, it provides an overly simplistic view of JSON-LD documents, contexts, and the various types of ActivityStreams collections.

 This is not a rigorous implementation of JSON-LD.
 Instead, it is an easy way to navigate well-formatted JSON-LD documents and to iterate over their contents, as well as loading additional documents from the web when necessary.

 ```go
 // Load a document directly from its URL